Smooth approximations in PL geometry: Introduction, main theorems and corollaries

 \subsection{Structure of the article}

 In Section \ref{s2} we collect a couple of preliminary results concerning spaces of continuous maps.
-In the first part of Section \ref{s3} we present our variant of Zeeman's relative approximation theorem and our `shrink-widen' covering and approximation technique.
+In the first part of Section \ref{s3} we present our variant of the general approximation theorem and our `shrink-widen' covering and approximation technique.
 In the second part we combine these results with the ones in Section \ref{s2} to prove Theorem \ref{thm:main1}.
-We provide also the proof of Corollary~\ref{cor:KP}.
-Section \ref{s4} is devoted to prove Theorem \ref{thm:main2}, which involves the proof of the existence of $\mscr{C}^r$ weak retractions and the immersion of $C$-analytic sets as singular sets of coherent $C$-analytic sets homeomorphic to Euclidean spaces.
-Weaker and purely semialgebraic versions of some results presented in this article appeared in our manuscript \cite{fg}.
+We provide also the proof of Corollary~\ref{cor:KP} and the relative approximation Theorem \ref{thm:relative-locally-constant} (from which follow readily the other results in \S\ref{ra}).
+Section \ref{s4} is devoted to prove Theorem \ref{thm:main2}, which involves the proof of the existence of \em $\mscr{C}^r$ weak retractions \em and the immersion of $C$-analytic sets as singular sets of coherent $C$-analytic sets homeomorphic to Euclidean spaces.
+Weaker and purely semialgebraic versions of some results presented in this article appeared in our preceding manuscript \cite{fg}.